top of page

 • Sensory-informed tools and routines to support co-regulation

-• Parent/carer guidance and support
+• Parent and carer guidance and support

 Support through The Magic Ones can be funded under:

-• CB Improved Daily Living
+• Capacity Building Improved Daily Living

-• CB Increased Social & Community Participation
+• Capacity Building Increased Social and Community Participation

-• CB Improved Relationships
+• Capacity Building Improved Relationships

-• CB Improved Emotional Regulation
+• Capacity Building Improved Emotional Regulation

 • Developing independence in routines and communication